nxbisgin/CovidVaccineSideEffectsFromTwitter/README.md

 ## Summary of Results

 The percentages of each side effect is found in the analysis.
-The results can be found in detail here.
+The results can be found in detail here: https://medium.com/@neslihanbisgin/mining-twitter-to-explore-the-odds-of-having-side-effects-after-covid-vaccine-4c3f0f35392c

 ## Necessary Acknowledgements